 I lowered my eyes and could feel my lower lip trembling.
 I was going to cry.

-James' hand reached out and touched my chin.
-Tilting it upward, I involuntarily met his gaze.
+James's hand reached out and touched my chin.
+As he tilted it upward, I involuntarily met his gaze.
 "I didn't say I didn't like it," he said softly.